ELVIS (ELVIS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ELVIS Historical Price

-According to the latest data gathered on ELVIS live price page, the current price of ELVIS is 0.00093668USD.
-The circulating supply of ELVIS(ELVIS) is 998.20M ELVIS , giving it a market capitalization of $934.98K.
+According to the latest data gathered on ELVIS live price page, the current price of ELVIS is 0.00100066USD.
+The circulating supply of ELVIS(ELVIS) is 998.20M ELVIS , giving it a market capitalization of $1.00M.

 In the past month, ELVIS has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that ELVIS could witness further price changes in the near future.